 Initial Phase (1st year):

 When I first joined, the marketplace had a limited set of assets, about 50.
 Later, it expanded to several thousand, requiring a different approach to the catalog.
 At this time, my main task was a global redesign of the platform, transitioning from one design system to another, while also addressing smaller feature requests and expanding functionalities.
-I initiated improvements in platform accessibility, proposing to move away from grey colour in typography, enlarging fonts, and enhancing the experience for colour-blindness people by adding distinctive elements to colour coding and increasing tonal contrast.
+I initiated improvements in platform accessibility, proposing to move away from grey colour in typography, enlarging fonts, and enhancing the experience for colour-blind users by adding distinctive elements to colour coding and increasing tonal contrast.

 Second Phase: